Freedom & Prosperity Agenda Freedom & Prosperity Agenda

 * people who understand that a nation’s wealth is built over many generations, but can be squandered in a decade.

 If you are fed up, if you are willing to fight for future generations instead of plundering them, and if you are made of the same steel as your ancestors who fought for Virginia and the nation, then we invite you to sign the pledge that you will not vote for any politician who votes, or who promises to vote, to raise taxes.
-And to constantly remind politicians of your pledge and where you stand on taxes, we will send you a RAISE MY TAXES, LOSE MY VOTE bumper sticker.
+And to constantly remind politicians of your pledge and where you stand on taxes, we will send you a free RAISE MY TAXES, LOSE MY VOTE bumper sticker.

 You cannot be economically enslaved and politically free.